markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 You will learn how to code and deploy models using procedural programming or object oriented programming creating a custom pipeline for your business and also how to write code utilizing object oriented programming and liberating the power of a third party pipeline.
 This pipeline will be the industry standard pipeline from **scikit-learn**.

-We will discuss the pros and conns of each implementation and our preferred option.
+We will discuss the pros and cons of each implementation and our preferred option.

 This section includes a bonus lecture discussing whether we should include feature selection algorithms as part of the pipeline.